Constitutional Court of the Democratic Republic of the Congo: Powers

-The Court reviews laws and statues proposed by the President, the Prime Minister, the Senate, the National Assembly, or other government organizations prior to their application, to rule on their conformity with the Constitution.
+The Court reviews laws and statutes proposed by the President, the Prime Minister, the Senate, the National Assembly, or other government organizations prior to their application, to rule on their conformity with the Constitution.
 Additionally, the Court examines applications for interpretations of the Constitution at the request of government officials.
 It settles disputes regarding presidential or parliamentary elections, as well as referendums.
 Appeals regarding the constitutionality of laws or regulations are also settled by the Court.
 Judgements of the Constitutional Court cannot be appealed and are enforced immediately.

 The Constitutional Court can also be the criminal court for the President or Prime Minister for high treason, failings in matters of honor or integrity, contempt of parliament, or common law offenses, at the request of a two-thirds majority of Parliament.